Alpha-NML Universal Predictors: -NML for DMS

+We now compare the Krichevsky-Trofimov estimator with the $\alpha$-NML for the class of discrete memoryless sources.
+We will use as a prior distribution $w$ for the $\alpha$-NML the same Dirichlet $D(\frac{1}{2},\dots,\frac{1}{2})$ of the KT estimator.
 It is important to notice that other prior distributions could also be considered.
-In this work, we focus on the Dirichlet prior distribution mainly for two reasons: (1) it makes easier to compare our predictor to the Krichevsky-Trofimov; (2) it is easier to handle mathematically and to get closed-form formulas for the estimated probabilities.
+In this work, we focus on the Dirichlet prior distribution mainly for two reasons: (1) it makes easier to compare our predictor to the Krichevsky-Trofimov, since with such a choice, the $\alpha$-NML is precisely the KT predictor when $\alpha=1$; (2) it is easier to handle mathematically and to get closed-form formulas for the estimated probabilities.
 Furthermore, the Dirichlet distribution $D(\frac{1}{2},\dots,\frac{1}{2})$ is the so-called \emph{Jeffreys' prior distribution} \cite{jeffreys1} for the class of discrete memoryless sources.
 It is known that a mixture predictor with prior distribution equal to Jeffrey's prior has an asymptotically optimal regret, for exponential families of distributions and for most sequences $x^n$ in $\mathcal{X}^n$ (see, e.g., \cite[Section 8.1]{grunwald1} and references therein, for a more precise account of these results).
 Nevertheless, it is likely that other prior distributions would improve the performance of the predictor, at the cost of additional complexity of implementation.

 In the case of the Dirichlet distribution $w_D$ as in \eqref{WD}, the $\alpha$-NML predictor takes the form